Early Decision Application Track

 - The latest an applicant can take the PCAT to be considered for early decision are the September 2017 dates.
 If an applicant is taking the September PCAT then unofficial scores must be submitted to email@example.com no later than Monday, September 11.

 - Early decision interviews are typically conducted in early October.
 An interview is not guaranteed simply by selecting to apply to the early decision program.
-If you are not invited for an interview, your application will be rolled over to the regular decision applicant pool and any new information received throughout the cycle will be considered for a possible interview.
-If you interview for the early decision track and are denied, then you must re-apply for the next admission cycle.
-You may not interview twice in one application year.
+If you are not accepted in the early decision phase, your application will be rolled over to the regular decision applicant pool and any new information received throughout the cycle will be considered for a possible interview.

 - If you are accepted as an early decision applicant, you are obligated to accept the offer.